-The parameters of the reinforcement learning process were set as Table 1.
-And the results of A3C learning are shown in Fig. 5, and as shown in the figure, the final results obtained from the training can corroborate that the model was successfully trained to achieve stable returns, with large fluctuations in the choice of losses, which may be related to the instability of the model itself at the time of collision.
+The results of A3C learning and manual operation are shown in Fig. 4.
+As shown in the figure, the final results obtained from the training can corroborate that the model was successfully trained to achieve stable returns, with large fluctuations in the choice of losses, which may be related to the instability of the model itself at the time of collision.